Black-Crowned Night Heron

-Black crowned nigh herons can be found in freshwater habitats and brackish marshes.
+Black-crowned night herons can be found in freshwater habitats and brackish marshes.
 They range worldwide except Australia and the taiga and tundra belts.
 In the new world from southern Canada through South America.

-Protected under the U.S. Migratory Bird Act.
+They are protected under the U.S. Migratory Bird Act.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.